AlynxZhou/flipclock/README.md

 `flipclock.conf` should be installed with the binary by Meson.

+# About Fullscreen and Multi-Monitor

+This program has multi-monitor support when it is started as fullscreen, but adding/removing monitors while program is running is not supported, and you should not do this.

+If you run this program in windowed mode (`-w`), it will only create one window.

 # Contribution

-If you want some features and you can implement it, a PR is always welcome, but there are some rules or personal habits:
+If you want some features and you can implement it, PRs are always welcome, but there are some rules or personal habits:

 - If you are writing multi-line comment, please use the same style with existing comments.
 Comments should always occupy a new line.
 If your comment is longer than Column 80, break it into block comment with `/* */` (but don't break long URL, it's fine), don't use `//` for block comment.
 - You can use all **C11** features freely.
 - Try to use C standard functions first, until you are implementing some platform-dependent features that libc does not support.
 Do use preprocessor (`_WIN32`, `__ANDROID__` and `__linux__`) for platform-dependent code.
 (Note: Android will also define `__linux__`, so if you are targeting traditional Linux distributions, please use `defined(__linux__) && !defined(__ANDROID__)`.)
 - Use `RETURN_IF_FAIL(EXPR)` or `RETURN_VAL_IF_FAIL(EXPR, VAL)` from `flipclock.h` to check arguments for newly added functions.
-- Try not to pull new dependencies into project other than SDL2 and SDL2_ttf, it's too brain damage to add dependency when building on Windows, building on this platform is a disaster and packaging on this platform is a mistery.
+- Try not to pull new dependencies into project other than SDL2 and SDL2_ttf, it's too brain damage to add dependencies when building on Windows, building on this platform is a disaster and packaging on this platform is a mistery.
-- **When you are coding please use [Linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html).** There is a `.clang-format` for this project, please run `clang-format` yourself before committing something.
+- **When you are coding please use [Linux kernel coding style](https://www.kernel.org/doc/html/latest/process/coding-style.html).** There is a `.clang-format` for this project, please run `clang-format` yourself before committing something.
 It will keep most coding style consistent.
 - There are still some coding style `clang-format` cannot change, please keep the same as existing code.
 For example, add period for all comments and printed text, add `\n` yourself for logging.
 - Prefer to `++i`, except when you really need `i` before increasement.
 - I prefer to write commit message in past tense, capitalize the first character and add period.
 For example "Added new feature.", "Updated README.md.".